garantae/garantae/README.md

 ### ABOUT ME

-I am a passionate programmer who also love video games.
-My dream is to be able to work on one in the future.
+I am a passionate programmer whose dream is to work on a video game.
+I love creating projects for fun and am looking forward to creating more complex works as well as increase my knowledge.

 <br>
 <br>